40 Acres (film): Production

 The first news of project developing by R. T. Thorne was released during the 2018 Toronto International Film Festival.
 On October 17, 2023, it was reported that Danielle Deadwyler would star in the independent post-apocalyptic film directed and written by R. T. Thorne.
-Also was cast Kataem O'Connor, Michael Greyeyes, Milcania Diaz-Rojas and Leenah Robinson.
+Also cast Kataem O'Connor, Michael Greyeyes, Milcania Diaz-Rojas and Leenah Robinson.
 The film was produced by Jennifer Holness with Hungry Eyes Film & Television.

 Principal photography began in September, 2023 in Sudbury, Ontario, and wrapped on October 26.

 The film has faced allegations of unpaid invoices to crew, employees, and local vendors in the Sudbury area.
 As of October 2024, IATSE confirmed that all outstanding money owed to the film's crew had been paid, while producer Jennifer Holness was still working to pay the vendors.

 Release

 40 Acres had its world premiere at the Toronto International Film Festival (TIFF) on September 6, 2024.
 It was released in theaters on July 4, 2025.